Kinds-of-Intelligence-CFI/animal-ai/docs/FAQ.md

 We are working on a fix for this issue.
 We apologize for any inconvenience this may cause.

-## 't' and/or 'pass_mark' is Not Defined/Recognized
+## 't' and/or 'pass_mark' is Not Defined/Recognized (AAI versions v4.1.0, v4.2.0, v4.2.1 and v4.2.2))

 Seeing `NameError: name 't' is not defined` or `NameError: name 'pass_mark' is not defined`?
-Ensure that the `t` and `pass_mark` are changed to `timeLimit` and `passMark` for any AAI builds from v4.1.0 and above.
+Ensure that the `t` and `pass_mark` are changed to `timeLimit` and `passMark`.
 This change was made to ensure consistency in the naming conventions across the Animal-AI environment.

-If you are using an older version of the Animal-AI environment, you can find the `t` and `pass_mark` variables in the `config.yaml` file, which should be defined below the Arena index definition, such as:

 ```yaml
 !ArenaConfig